 What is Reiki?

 Reiki is a natural, simple, safe, effective healing system that uses guided universal energy, the energy which permeates our entire universe and all living things.
 This energy is channeled through the hands of the practitioner into the body and aura of the receiver.
 It is an ancient healing system that has been used for thousands of years and was rediscovered by Dr Mikao Usui.
 Reiki is a Japanese term meaning universal energy, or spiritually guided universal energy, because it is the divine consciousness, the All-knowing that guides this life force.
 Because of this, Reiki can also be sent to someone who is not physically present, this is called distance healing.
 It can also be used on animals and plants.
 During a Reiki session, the person receiving Reiki lies or sits, fully clothed, while the practitioner places her hands lightly on or a few inches over the person’s head and body.
 Reiki opens the mind and spirit to the causes of distress and pain.
 Reiki heals on all levels: physical, mental, emotional and spiritual to help return the body to its natural perfect state.
 It increases spiritual awareness and progress and is a means for each person to access the richness of her soul and discover her own great potential.
-Alexandra works with all, including hospice patients, one’s recovering from eating disorders, cancer patients, horses, moms and babies, and children.

 Once a person is attuned to the Reiki life force through initiations and training, he or she is permanently linked to the healing life force available to all.
 Through placement of hand positions on oneself or another person, the life force energy flows from the practitioner’s hands into the individual who is receiving the healing.
 The practitioner is a clear vessel through which the healing energy flows.